 Electrical Control System: Electrical control system shall include a microprocessor controller and position encoder.
 The encoder shall monitor revolutions of the operator shaft and send signals to microprocessor controller to define door position and speed.
 Systems utilizing external magnets and magnetic switches are not acceptable.
 A single controller shall be capable of controlling up to 2 operators per entrance system.

-Activation And Safety Devices
+Activation and Safety Devices

 Motion Sensors: Motion sensors shall be mounted on each side of door header to detect pedestrians in the activating zone, and to provide a signal to open doors in accordance with ANSI/BHMA A156.10.
 Units shall be programmable for bi-directional or uni-directional operation and shall incorporate K-band microwave frequency to detect all motion in both directions.